DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 Caddy v2 is used, details [here](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/caddy_v2).</br>

-The minecraft server itself does not need this, but plugins do.
+The minecraft server itself does not need this, but plugins might.<br>

-First one is bluemap/dynmap, to see real time map of the world.<br>
-Second one is for rcon web admin, to be able to quickly manage server from anywhere.
+Like lets say dynmap would answer at `map.example.com`

 `Caddyfile`
 ```
 map.{$MY_DOMAIN} {
     reverse_proxy minecraft:8123
-}

-rcon.{$MY_DOMAIN} {
-  reverse_proxy /ws minecraft-rcon:4327
-  reverse_proxy minecraft-rcon:4326
 }
 ```